Privicore

 Registered Policy#

-A registered policy is a policy created from a template (or custom-built) and configured with specific parameters for your profile.
-Registered policies can be:
+A registered policy is created from a template and configured with specific parameters for your profile.
+During registration:

 Active: Currently evaluating operations and triggering workflows